processone/grapherl/README.md

 ### How to optimize you graph_db configuration
 Configuring graph_db according to the expected load is very crucial to achieve best performance.
-For eg. too much router_worker processes can degrade performance, not having or having more number of db_worker than the hardware can support will also degrade perfomance.
+For eg. too much router_worker processes can degrade performance, not having or having more number of db_worker than the hardware can support will also degrade performance.
 Also cache_to_disk_timeout should be carefully decided in accordance with the expected UDP traffic so that you don't run out of ram.
 Lastly, keeping db_daemon_timeout very low can lead to unnecessary processing hence degrading performance.

-So, we discuss some perfomance details of graph_db.
+So, we discuss some performance details of graph_db.
 NOTE this testing was done on second generation Intel(R) Core(TM) i5-2430M CPU (4 processors).
-The grapherl directory contains a module named `testing.erl`, which has been used to test graph_db.
+The Grapherl directory contains a module named `testing.erl`, which has been used to test graph_db.
 Following are some results:
   - with 3 router_workers monitoring one socket graph_db can handle around 1 million data points per minute beyond this data loss increases considerably.
   - these 1 million data points we gracefully handled buy 3 db_workers but its highly recommended that the user allow more db_workers as these processes are also responsible for other tasks too.
 So, when handling such high data its good have more db_workers so that load on each worker is less.
   - It must be duly noted by the user that more number of db_workers will directly increase the cpu usage.
-For eg. having 6 db_workers on a system that has only 4 processors is not advisible.
+For eg. having 6 db_workers on a system that has only 4 processors is not advisable.
 The default number i.e. 3, works fine on a system with 4 processors.

 ### Handling huge number of data points
 If you are someone who wants to go beyond receiving 1 million points per minute, Grapherl has something for you.
-You don't need to spin up another grapherl instance for that, all you need to do is throw some more hardware at Grapherl and tweak the configrations.
+You don't need to spin up another Grapherl instance for that, all you need to do is throw some more hardware at Grapherl and tweak the configurations.
 Assuming you have bought more hardware, to handle more data it advisable to receive data on multiple ports for eg. if you use 2 ports to receive data you can already receive 2 million points per minute.
 Now, to handle these data points you will need to have more db workers (minimum 6).
-And since you are going to increase db_workers make sure you have sufficient cpu threads (atleast 8 if you run 6 db_workers).
+And since you are going to increase db_workers make sure you have sufficient cpu threads (at least 8 if you run 6 db_workers).

-**NOTE**: The configrations suggested in this section are mere speculation based on previously discussed testing results.
+**NOTE**: The configurations suggested in this section are mere speculation based on previously discussed testing results.
 You can test Grapherl using the `testing.erl` module and while you are testing you can monitor the system using native erlang app called `observer` which has been included in Grapherl.

 ### Handling large number of metrics
 In case you want to track a lot of metrics graph_db allows the user to bootstrap ram and disk db objects for metrics before any data starts coming in.
-Doing this will be helpful becasue creating ram and disk db objects is a time consuming task, so while receiving such huge traffic it is advisible that the user bootstrap some of the metrics so that the system doesn't fall under sudden load (though the app can handle sudden loads it just to assure constant cpu usage).
+Doing this will be helpful because creating ram and disk db objects is a time consuming task, so while receiving such huge traffic it is advisable that the user bootstrap some of the metrics so that the system doesn't fall under sudden load (though the app can handle sudden loads it just to assure constant cpu usage).
 In order to bootstrap metric user needs have a file in the following format: